 Neve Mega Menu Setup

-We have styled specific classes to allow the user to create beautiful menus directly from the dashboard.
+We have styled specific classes to allow users to create beautiful menus directly from the dashboard.
 These classes are listed below, along with relevant examples.

 - neve-mega-menu - this class acts as a wrapper for the mega-menu.